 Knee kicks, elbow strikes, - Muay Thai.

 Each strike is the most powerful of its kind.
-Recently the program 'Fight Science' scientifically examined every kick and punch, and guess what?
-It proved that these were in fact the most powerful strikes.
+The program 'Fight Science' scientifically examined every kick and punch, and guess what?
+It proved that these were in fact the most powerful strikes in all of martial arts.
 The Western Boxing punch is more powerful than the kung fu, karate, Muay Thai or Taekwondo punch.
 Similarly the Thai low kick is more powerful than any similar karate style kick.

 Krav Maga incorporates these strikes as part of its gun/knife/stick and hand to hand defense.
 We don't only use them for kickboxing or sport; we use them as part of an effective innovative survival program.
 We measure their effectiveness the way people measure guns; by their stopping power.
 Our goal is survival, all these techniques are a means to an end.